 In November 2010 the NEA announced that would not reinstate Khan's licences.

 On 10 January 2011 Khan announced it had "formally commenced an international arbitration action against the Government of Mongolia for its expropriatory and unlawful treatment of Khan".
 In its initial filing, Khan alleged that the Mongolian government had “caused substantial loss and damage to claimants and their investments through expropriatory, unlawful, unfair, and discriminatory treatment” in connection with the Dornod uranium deposit.
 The arbitration brought by Khan and several of its subsidiaries will take place under the Arbitration Rules of the United Nations Commission on International Trade Law, and asserts claims under the Energy Charter Treaty, the Foreign Investment Law of Mongolia, and the Founding Agreement between Khan and the Mongolian Government.
 The claim was served on various officials of the Mongolian government, and seeks US$326 million in compensation for losses and damages.

 Mongolia objected to the tribunal’s jurisdiction over the claim, but in July 2012 the tribunal upheld its jurisdiction over Khan’s claim both in relation to its merits and damages.
 In December 2012 Khan submitted seven volumes of evidence in support of its claim, containing thousands of pages of documents.
-The Mongolian government has until April 5, 2013 to respond, and in turn Kahn will have until June 28, 2013 to respond to Mongolia’s filings.
-The tribunal is scheduled to meet from November 11 to 15, 2013.
-A ruling is expected in the first half of 2014.
+The Mongolian government had until April 5, 2013 to respond, and in turn Kahn had until June 28, 2013 to respond to Mongolia’s filings.
+The tribunal was scheduled to meet from November 11 to 15, 2013.
+A ruling is expected in 2014.

 OECD NEA & IAEA, 2012, Uranium 2011: Resources, Production and Demand (‘Red Book’).